gauravshrivastava4/tap-fare-service/README.md

 - Processing concurrent taps are out of scope.
 - In order to consider a trip COMPLETE, tap-on and tap-off should happen at the same day
-- One csv file will contain data for only one Company
+- One csv file will contain data only for one Company
 - CSV may have orphan ONs and OFFs
 - CSV will not have data sorted by time
 - CSV can have multiple COMPLETED trips for a single PAN, hence sorting the CSV by localdatetime before processing
 - There is no need to consider different timezones
+- Input and Output files can be stored within the project

 ## Improvement Opportunities

 - We can use kafka for parallel streaming of taps, we can publish the taps on to the kafka topic while reading the taps from csv.
-- Kafka consumer can be created for consuming the taps and creating the trips
+- Kafka consumer can be created for consuming the taps and persist it
-- TripsCreationService.createCompletedAndCancelledTrips can be executed asynchronously to process taps
+- A separate process can be created to create the trips and write it to CSV
-- DB can be used for the persistence of the taps instead of memory, which will make the processing easier.
 - Fare details can also be stored in db

 ## Features